Private-Public Partnership Treatment of BAME community during COVID-19

 - A few days after essential food outlets were eventually ordered to close completely and the BAME traders were still without power BAME traders were treated in a very insensitive manner.
 According to BAME traders: private-public partnership agent staff said to BAME traders “you no longer have a future here, the electricity is not going to be fixed, you have already lost everything, and you’ll have to adjust to the new rules when you’re moved”.

-- BAME traders question actual motive behind the prevention of sales of culturally appropriate food.
-According to another London market: “the provision of culturally appropriate food is vital to build up peoples’ immune systems and the developers are clearly taking advantage of Covid 19 and it is a dangerous precedent”.
+- BAME traders question the actual motive behind the prevention of sales of culturally appropriate food.
+According to another London market: “the provision of culturally appropriate food is vital to build up peoples’ immune systems and the developers are clearly taking advantage of COVID-19 and it is a dangerous precedent”.

 Wed 1 April

-- Fabian pictured above was supported for many years by David Lammy MP while he filed his race discrimination claim against private-public partnership agent MAM/Quarterbridge was admitted to the intensive care due to contracting coronavirus.
+- Afro-Colombian trader Fabian who was supported for many years by David Lammy MP while he filed and fought his race discrimination case against private-public partnership agent MAM/Quarterbridge was admitted to the intensive care due to contracting coronavirus.

-- It was reported in the press that Harvard University research found that workplaces where stress levels are high have worse rates of infections.
+- It was reported in the press that Harvard University researchers found that workplaces, where stress levels are high, have worse rates of infections.
 We suspect that all the stress that led up to his admission was not helpful.

 Thurs 9 April

-- Private-Public partnership agent advised BAME traders to visit Latin Village to collect letters and handover keys during official lockdown.
+- Private-Public partnership agent advised BAME traders to visit Latin Village to collect letters and handover keys during official lockdown close to the COVID-19 peak on the Easter Weekend

 - The BAME traders have been under significant stress, discrimination, etc since Quarterbridge/MAM’s appointment in 2015, compounded by COVID-19 and the power cut on the 16th March which left them with no power.
 The electricity has still not been restored at the time of writing this post.